eyo-chen/gofacto/readme.md

 It is optional, the snake case of the struct name(s) will be used if not provided.<br>

 #### WithDB
-Use `WithDB` method to set the database connection
+Use `WithDB` method to set the database connection.
 ```go
 factory := gofacto.New(Order{}).
                    WithDB(mysqlf.NewConfig(db))